vivek5200/The-Design-Company/readme.md

      npm run build:css
      ```

 That's it!
 You have now set up Node.js and installed Tailwind CSS for your project.
+Happy coding! 🎉